Sticky-Piston-Studios/Sticky-Web-Platform/backend/README.md

 `dotnet run --environment "Development"`

 ## Testing
-This project is using NUnit testing framework.
+This project is using NUnit testing platform.
 Install ".NET Core Test Explorer" extension to perform tests in VS Code.
 Make sure that your VS Code settings have `"dotnet-test-explorer.testProjectPath": "./backend/tests/*.csproj"` added.
 Tests won't be detected and presented in testing panel without it.